mvolkmann/blog/src/next-js.md

 ## Context API in Next.js

+The first step in using the Context API in a Next.js application is to create a source file that creates and exports two things.

+The first export is a component that takes a `children` prop and renders it inside a custom context provider.

+The second export is a function that calls `useContext`, passing it a custom context.
+This second export is not strictly necessary, but it simplifies the code in components that need access to the context data.

 React hooks can only be used in client components.
 That includes the `useContext` hook.

-The first step in using the Context API in a Next.js application is to create a source file that creates and exports two things.
-The first is a component that takes a `children` prop and renders it inside a custom context provider.
-The second is a function that calls `useContext`, passing it a custom context.

-The following is an example of such a file, named `dog-context.tsx`.
+The following is an example of a file described above, named `dog-context.tsx`.
 It is recommended to create a `context` directory inside the `app` directory and store this file there.